AAM-Institute/NextBook/content/guide/2-html-basics.md

 ---
 part: dev101
-title: HTML Basics
+title: 2.0 HTML Basics
+updated: '2022-12-04'
+tags: [coding school, programming, web development, html, css, javascript]
+description: 'In this section, we will learn about HTML and CSS, the building blocks of the web.'
 ---

-# 2.0 HTML Basics

 **Welcome to Web Dev (continued):**